Have you dabbled in number talks with your students only to find that they quickly get disengaged?

 Again, the possibilities are endless here.
 What is great about this number talk is that it encourages students to be extremely flexible in their thinking as they work to discover multiple possibilities.
 So.
 Much.
 Fun!

-For this activity simply draw a scale on your board, then draw shapes on each side with numbers in some of the shapes.
-Ask your students to figure out what numbers could go into the vacant shapes to make the scale balanced.
+For this activity simply write an equation with numbers missing on one side of the equation.
+Ask your students to figure out what numbers could go into the vacant lines to make the equation true.
+Challenge your students to come up with more than one way to make the equation true.
 This will really help your students with truly understanding the meaning of the equal sign.

 5. Numberless Word Problems